sschwindt/hylas/docs/index.rst

 -------------------------

 .. admonition::
-   Any other Python IDE is also OK for working with hylas.
-Setting up PyCharm is explained here as just one option to work with hylas.
+   Any other Python IDE is also OK for working with *hylas*.
+Setting up PyCharm is explained here as just one option to work with *hylas*.

 Install *PyCharm* if not yet done (requires snap):